leeprovoost/poc-socketio/README.md

 # socketio-chat-app

 Playground to test socket.io.
-Mainly following the tutorial on http://socket.io/get-started/chat/ and tweaking it.
+Mainly following the tutorial on http://socket.io/get-started/chat/ and implemented some of the exercises.

 ## Use